A/obsidian-blog/README.md

 **DISCLAIMER: Still work-in-progress, so API definitely will change.
 To use it you'd better to have some programming experience**

-Experiments around static site generation for obsidian markdown.

-The idea is to create a simple blog generated from obsidian [Map Of Content][moc] notes, that's I believe based on the [original zettelkasten benefit][zettelkasten].
+The idea is to create a simple blog generated from obsidian [Map Of Content][moc] notes [original zettelkasten benefit][zettelkasten].

 ### Features

-- Yet another static site generator for obsidian
+- Yet another static site generator for obsidian.
 - Built to use with git, github pages and action.
 - Uses handlebars template engine
-- Supports `--watch` and `--server` modes for local writing
+- Supports `--watch` and `--serve` modes for local writing
 - Recursively parses [[includes]] and has cycles detection
 - Automatically copies included local images into the build
-- Supports `--draft` mode to work unpublished files locally
+- Supports `--drafts` mode to work unpublished files locally
 - Privacy.
 Notes can be published only with explicit `published: True` annotation.
 - Fluent title detection from [[note | alt title]], frontmatter `title` attribute, or a filename.
 - Render notes as links, in case they're included in the middle of the paragraph and have `link` frontmatter attribute.